loganwrichardson/loganwrichardson/README.md

 -->

 - 🔭 I’m earning my Master's in Computer Science with a double concentration in Theory & Systems.
-- 🌱 I’m currently learning Data Structures, Y86 architecture, and theory.
+- 🌱 I’m currently learning Data Structures, Y86 architecture, and decideability theory.
 - 📫 How to reach me: richardsonlw@appstate.edu